vekatze/neut/book/src/export-and-import.md

 ## Other Notes on Namespaces and Modules

 - A module named `core` is treated specially (the prelude library)
-- Compiled objects, caches, etc. are stored in the directory `.build` of a module
+- Compiled objects, caches, etc. are stored in `.build/` of the corresponding module